 - The District uses low volume urinals and toilets; approximately 50% fitted with infra-red automatic valves. - Tennis courts are cleaned on an as needed basis, the District utilizes high-pressure, low volume cleaning equipment. - The District utilizes water budgeting equipment, iCentral satellite-based controllers, automatic valve shutdown, pumps, and gate valves for maintenance projects.
 These products are used to minimize waste during routine maintenance by allowing staff to close the irrigation network piping to avoid draining large quantities of water prior to repair.
-100 percent of the 10,000 irrigation heads within the Park District are now operated by these iCentral Controllers. - The District is complete in installing master flow valves, flow sensors, and low water use irrigation heads at larger parks.
+100 percent of the 10,000 irrigation heads within the Park District are now operated by these iCentral Controllers. - The District is complete in installing master flow valves, flow sensors, and low water use irrigation heads at larger parks and continues to install isolation valves at various parks.